Saint0818/G2Clinet/Assets/BuildReport/README.txt

-If you need to use Build Report Tool for a project using lower than Unity 4.5, use the included "Build Report Tool for Unity 3 or pre 4.5.unitypackage" file.
-Otherwise, you may ignore/delete it.

-=== If you want to use the old Build Report Tool ===

-1. You will need at least Unity 4.5 to *download* the new Build Report Tool.
-2. It's recommended to create a new blank project whose purpose is to simply import the contents of the Build Report Tool.
-3. Upon download and import, simply move the "Build Report Tool for Unity 3 or pre 4.5.unitypackage" file outside this temporary project and import that into your real project.

 To show the Build Report Window, go to Window > Show Build Report.

 If Build Report Tool doesn't show up when you do that, you may have to reset your Unity Editor layout.
 Choose Window > Layouts > Default.